maticnetwork/terraform-polygon-supernets/README.md

 [variables.tf](./variables.tf).

-4. Now we'll run `terraform init` to download and install the provider plugins, which are used to interact with AWS and initializes the backend to store the state file.
+4. Now we'll run `terraform init` to download and install the provider plugins, which are used to interact with AWS and initialize the backend to store the state file.

 ```